medhallal/mTrash/README.md

     * Order: `0`
     * Exe: `cmd.exe`
     * Param: `/c move "{path}" "C:\mTrash"`
+    (Note: You can change the path to the "mTrash" directory to whatever you want.
+Just make sure to set the same path in the `DeleteFiles.ps1` script.
+You must also create the directory before using the context menu command.)
     * Icon: `"C:\.mTrash\mTrash-96.ico"`
     (Note: You can change the icon to whatever you want.
 Just make sure to update the path to the icon in the command settings.)
     * Match Folder: `On`